Impact of the COVID-19 pandemic on science and technology

-The COVID-19 pandemic has affected many scientific and technical institutions globally, resulting in lower productivity in a number of fields and programs.
-However, the impact of the pandemic has led to the opening of several new research funding lines for government agencies around the world.
+The COVID-19 pandemic has affected innumerable scientific and technical institutions globally, resulting in lower productivity in a number of fields and programs.
+However, the impact of the pandemic has also led to the opening of several new research funding lines for government agencies around the world.

 Science

 As a result of the COVID-19 pandemic, new and improved forms of scientific communication have evolved.
 One example is the amount of data being published on preprint servers and the way it has been reviewed on social media platforms before being formally peer reviewed.
 Scientists are reviewing, editing, analyzing, and publishing manuscripts and data speedily.
 This intense communication may have enabled an unusual level of collaboration and efficiency among scientists.
 Francis Collins notes that while he has not seen research move faster, the pace of research "can still feel slow" during a pandemic.
 The typical research model was considered too slow for the "urgency of the coronavirus threat".